codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   max-width="30%"
 %}

 {:start="5"}
-1. In your terminal, paste the command, and do the following:
+1. Copy and run the upgrade command:
+  `cf runtime upgrade helm-codefresh --version <runtime-version> --git-token <token>`
+  where:
+  * `<runtime-version>` is the selected version to upgrade to.
-  * Update the Git token value.
+  * <token> is the Git runtime token with the required scopes.
-  * To manually define the shared configuration repo, add the `--shared-config-repo` flag with the path to the repo.
+1. Wait for a few minutes until the new runtime is synced with the cluster.
-1. Confirm to start the upgrade.
+1. Click **Close** to exit the upgrade panel.